-An application under the new facility criteria must be accompanied by an independent audit report providing assurance of the forecast production and emissions intensity and that the new facility criteria have been met.
+An application under the new facility criteria must be accompanied by an independent audit report providing assurance of the forecast production and emissions intensity (if forecast) and that the new facility criteria have been met.

-Facilities in the natural resources sectors can apply to have their baselines increased to account for inherent emissions variability associated with the extraction of a natural resource or reserve, such as minerals, oil or gas.
+Facilities in the natural resources sectors can apply to have their baselines increased to account for inherent emissions variability associated with the extraction of a natural resource or reserve, such as coal, oil or gas.

 Some operations in the mining and oil and gas sectors can have highly variable emissions intensity, particularly the fugitive emissions associated with resource extraction.
 Further, resource grades are highly variable.
 Mines tend to move from higher to lower grade ores in the natural progression of operations, so that emissions may rise even while production remains constant.